ClaudiaRogoz/LicentaAdobe/README.md

 		When trying to import an xml file -> only viewController works, it could be extended to any type of scene (tableview, tabbar controller etc. ) -> only add to the xml2agcDictionary the mapping <tabbar controller> to
 		<artboard>.
+		When the file changes, the data is being rewritten to the intial files; just press "A" when prompeted with the question: "override ... ? "
 ————————————————————
 Importing objects from Xcode: